 This is all to say that we write for people who are less interested in the sport of lifting, more interested in the hobby of lifting, using it as a tool to improve their lives:

 - Building more muscle.
-We've each gained over sixty pounds at under 12% body fat, and we've helped over ten thousand clients bulk up with our Bony to Beastly and Bony to Bombshell programs.
-This is what we do best.
+We've each gained over sixty pounds at under 12% body fat, and we've helped over ten thousand clients bulk up with our Bony to Beastly Bulking Program for skinny men, our Bony to Bombshell Weight Gain Program for skinny women, and our Outlift Program for intermediate lifers.
+Helping people build muscle is what we do best.

 - Getting stronger.
 But not strong in a powerlifting sense, where all we care about is how much we squat, bench, and deadlift for a single repetition.
-We care more about getting strong at a wider variety of lifts (including chin-ups, overhead presses, and loaded carries) and in a wider variety of rep ranges.
-When Marco was working as the strength coach for college, professional, and Olympic sports teams, this was his specialty.
+We care more about getting strong at a wider variety of lifts (including chin-ups, overhead presses, and even biceps curls) and in a wider variety of rep ranges.
+When Marco was working as the strength coach for college, professional, and Olympic athletes, this was his specialty.

 - Being healthy.
-Marco has a degree in health sciences, and in addition to getting bigger, stronger, and fitter, we care about building healthy lifestyles that involve regular exercise, eating good diets, managing stress, and sleeping like winter bears.
+Marco has a degree in health sciences (BHSc), and in addition to getting bigger, stronger, and fitter, we care about building healthy lifestyles that involve regular exercise, eating good diets, managing stress, and sleeping like deep winter bears.

 - Looking great.
 If we're already going through the effort of building muscle, becoming stronger, and exercising regularly, we may as well look awesome.
 Aesthetics aren't everything, but it's certainly nice to look great.

 - Lift selection for muscle growth